MatanSolomon01/096235_Final_project/My kitchen companion/README.md

    of streamlit, GNNs, and tf-idf vectorization.
 3. the `utils.py` file contains constants that are used across the different notebooks, as well as some functionalities that are used for the interface.
+4. In the `data/others` folder, there are the two diagrams of the pipeline, and the [_draw.io_](https://app.diagrams.net/) file to produce them.

 ## Running instructions